mick/gh-geojson-map/readme.md

 ## Github GeoJSON MAP

-Also see blog post about this here: XXXXXXXXXXXX
+Also see blog post about this here: https://mick.im/post/2024-01-github-geojson

 This repo contains a script that process GitHub GeoJSON file contents from BigQuery to prepare it to be tiled and visualized on a map.